The Resourceful Mama

 Rainbow sensory bin fun indoor activity.

 While the boys were at school, I set up a color sorting activity with my preschooler.
 It was super easy to set up.
 I lined up six cups, one for each color of the rainbow.
-I gave her an Easy-Grip Safety Tweezer and instruct her to sort the cereal into the cups by color.
+I gave her an Easy-Grip Safety Tweezer and instructed her to sort the cereal into the cups by color.
 You could definitely do this without the tweezers and just let your child use their fingers to sort.
-For really young children, it’s great practice using their pincer grip (thumb and forefinger).

 This rainbow color sorting sensory bin is a great indoor activity for toddler and preschoolers.
 They work on colors, sorting and fine motor skills.